Dom. Republic Öko Caribe Organic

 San Francisco de Macorís, Duarte province, Dominican Republic

-March – June (main crop) October – December (mid-crop)
+March – July (main crop) October – February mid-crop)

 Dominican cacao is a mixture of different genetic varieties: Jamaican, Amazon Amelonado, Ecuadorian Nacional, Venezuelan Criollo, Rio Caribe, and Trinitario hybrids.
 85% of all plantations in the country use high quality genetic material.